The Angels (Australian band): Recognition

 A full-length documentary film, The Angels: Kickin' Down The Door, written and directed by Madeleine Parry, premiered at the Adelaide Film Festival in October 2022.
 Cinematography was by Liam Somerville (aka "CAPITAL WASTE").
 The film was well-reviewed, and was released in Australian cinemas on 1 December 2022.
+The film was produced by Peter Hanlon with co-producers Martin Fabinyi (through Beyond Productions), Rick Davies, and Bettina Hamilton.

 "Am I Ever Gonna See Your Face Again" was voted to 12th place in Triple J's Hottest 100 of Australian Songs on 26 July 2025.
 "No Secrets", too, was voted into the Hottest 200 a week later at number 185.

 On 4 August 2025, a laneway in Adelaide city centre was named The Angels Lane, in honour of the band.
 The laneway is behind the Hindley Street Music Hall in Hindley Street and behind TAFE SA's Currie Street campus, between Rosina Street and Morphett Street.
 The walls on the side of the lane feature two murals by street artist Joel Van Moore (known as "Vans the Omega"), commissioned by the Adelaide City Council, as well as several light boxes that glow at night, showing some of the band's well-known moments.
 There are stencilled projections beamed from the TAFE campus, featuring digital art by cinematographer Liam Somerville (known as "Capital Waste"), who shot the 2022 documentary film about The Angels.
 There are also two a commemorative plaques.

 Along with Lord Mayor of Adelaide Jane Lomax-Smith, band members from each of its lineups were honoured at the official opening; John and Rick Brewster, Graham Bidstrup, and Charlie King were there in person, with family members of both Doc Neeson and Chris Bailey representing the deceased members.
 Former vocalist Dave Gleeson of the Screaming Jets, Angels producer Mark Opitz and tour manager Mark Pope were also in attendance.
 The opening coincided with the city of Adelaide's 10th anniversary as a UNESCO City of Music.

 In 2019, an unnamed private road off Gawler Place at the North Terrace end had been proposed for renaming, but the building owners had not agreed to the artwork and plaques.